SerhiiCho/timeago-docs/docs/versions/v3/configurations.md

 ```

 :::tip Target Language
-The `Lang` field in the `LangSet` struct specifies the language you want to overwrite.
-To overwrite translations for multiple languages, simply add multiple `LangSet` structs to the `Translations` field in the `Config`.
+The `Lang` field in the `LangSet` struct specifies the language you want to override.
+To override translations for multiple languages, simply add multiple `LangSet` structs to the `Translations` field in the `Config`.

 If you provide a language code that is not supported, it will be ignored.
 :::